tobega/tailspin-v0/TailspinReference.md

 The stream of keyed values can be captured into a [structure literal](#structure-literal) at some point.
 Of course, a keyed value is just a value and so may be captured in a definition or an array (in which case keys may, of course, repeat).

-NOTE: A value assigned to a key is affected by [autotyping](#autotyping), which may forbid the assignment or turn the value assigned into a [tagged identifier](#tagged-identifiers).
+NOTE: A value assigned to a key is affected by [autotyping](#autotyping), which may forbid the assignment.

 When creating keyed values, the transform chain binds to the value, not the whole keyed value, e.g. `a: 1 -> (<1> 'yes')` will give the result `a: 'yes'`.
 To send the keyed value through a transform, put it in parentheses, so `(a: 1) -> ...{}` creates `{a: 1}`.